Stella McCartney: Honours, awards and media

-She was appointed Commander of the Order of the British Empire (CBE) in the 2022 Birthday Honours for services to fashion and sustainability.
+She was appointed Commander of the Order of the British Empire (CBE) in the 2022 Birthday Honours in recognition of her services to fashion and sustainability.

+In 2024, PETA named McCartney their "Person of the Year," citing her work as a designer to "embrace creative, animal-friendly materials."

 Personal life

 McCartney married British publisher Alasdhair Willis on 30 August 2003 at Mount Stuart House on the Isle of Bute.
 Her wedding dress was an updated version of her mother's wedding dress from 1969.
-Willis works as creative director of shoewear brand Adidas.
+Willis was named creative director of Adidas in March 2022.

 McCartney and Willis have four children: sons Miller Alasdhair James Willis (born 2005) and Beckett Robert Lee Willis (born 2008) and daughters Bailey Linda Olwyn Willis (born 2006) and Reiley Dilys Stella Willis (born 2010).
 Her children appeared with her on the cover of Vogue.

 McCartney has a younger half-sister, Beatrice Milly McCartney, born on 28 October 2003 to her father and his second wife, Heather Mills.

 In 2018, McCartney said: "When my mum died, Dad, my brother and I went to see the Maharishi...
 I had quite a reaction that I didn't feel in control of.
 I possibly suppressed my emotions and I started having panic attacks, physical reactions to that loss."
-She said that transcendental meditation made an almost instantaneous difference in her ability to cope.
-"It really did help me at a time when I really needed some help...
-I didn't want to part with money for it.
-But, you know, it's probably the best investment I ever made."
+She said that transcendental meditation made an almost instantaneous difference in her ability to cope, stating: "It really did help me at a time when I really needed some help."